Frequently Asked Questions

 Q: What do SGA officers do?

-A: Official duties of the Student Government Association Executive Committee are outlined in Article III, Section 4 of the Constitution.
+A: Official duties of the Student Government Association Executive Committee are outlined in Bylaw One, Section A-E of the SGA Constitution.
 Other activities carried out by the Executive Officers include the maintenance of office files and suggestions and being available and approachable for all members of the Berry College community, including students, faculty, and staff.
 The primary obligation and commitment of the Executive Committee are to understand ideas and concerns of the student population, represent those ideas and concerns to the College administration, and to serve all Berry students in anyway possible.
 For more information on the duties of a specific officer, please click on the link to the SGA Constitution above.

 Q: Who is eligible to become an officer?
 How do I become an officer?